-Insulating Gloves (LV MV HV 11kV 33kV Gloves)
+Insulating Gloves (LV MV HV 11kV 33kV Electrical Gloves)

-Insulating gloves offer personal hand protection for workers against electrical shocks when working near or on live wires, cables and electrical equipment including substation switchgear and transformers – risk assessment identifies electrical shock during the jointing of cables or excavating around live cables as a potential cause of accident which can be avoided when appropriate safety precautions and gloves are worn.
+Insulating gloves (also referred to as electrical gloves) offer personal hand protection for workers against electrical shocks when working near or on live wires, cables and electrical equipment including substation switchgear and transformers – risk assessment identifies electrical shock during the jointing of cables or excavating around live cables as a potential cause of accident which can be avoided when appropriate safety precautions and gloves are worn.

 Each pair of electrical rubber insulating gloves must comply with the IEC 60903 and EN 60903 standards and as a result of this, each pair undergoes voltage, ageing and mechanical testing.

 There are 3 main types of insulating gloves:-

 - Standard Insulating Gloves – rubber gloves that provide very high dielectric properties which must be used in conjunction with leather gloves

 - Mechanical Insulating Gloves – enhanced impact and excellent mechanical protection against tears and punctures without requirement for protective overgloves

 - ASTM D120 Gloves – American Society for Testing and Materials is the world’s largest source of standards (arrived at by voluntary consensus) for materials and goods

 The ergonomic design of CATU insulating gloves makes the product suitable for any type of hand and are soft and supple to enable excellent dexterity and usability.